Banner Health

 What are flu antiviral medications?

 • Baloxavir marboxil (Xofluza): Single-dose pill.
-Approved for children ages 5–11 without chronic conditions and everyone 12 and older.
+Approved for children ages 5–11 (without chronic conditions) and everyone 12 and older.
 Not recommended during pregnancy or while breastfeeding.

 What are the benefits of taking flu antivirals?

-Who should take flu antiviral medication?
+Who should take flu antivirals?

 • Children under 5